poweradmin/poweradmin-docs/docs/index.md

 Welcome to the official documentation for Poweradmin, a web-based administration tool for PowerDNS.

+> **Note:** This documentation is still in progress, not reviewed properly, and might contain some errors or outdated images.
+It's intended for the upcoming 4.0.0 release, so configuration settings might be different from previous versions.

 ## Overview

 Poweradmin is a friendly web interface for managing PowerDNS.
 It allows you to manage DNS zones and records with ease.